MacareuxDigital/concretecms-backup-shell/README.md

 HINT: If you don't know where to find, use "pwd" command to find your current location of the server to find the full path of the server.

-### WHERE_IS_concrete5
+### WHERE_IS_CONCRETE5

-Enter the full server path of where your concreteCMS site is installed
+Enter the full server path of where your Concrete CMS site is installed

 e.g.
 `WHERE_IS_CONCRETE5="/var/www/html/concrete5"`